CompPhysVienna/n2p2/src/doc/sphinx/source/Tools/libnnp.rst

 Most of the provided tools and the :ref:`LAMMPS interface <if_lammps>` make use of this Mode class and its setup methods.
 Consequently, the screen and log output will often look similar.
-This page will walk you through the library output as produced by the :ref:`nnp-predict <nnp-predict>` example for RPBE-D3 water (see ``examples/nnp-predict/H2O_RPBE-D3`` directory).
+This page will walk you through the library output as produced by the :ref:`nnp-predict` example for RPBE-D3 water (see ``examples/nnp-predict/H2O_RPBE-D3`` directory).

-The initial output section (corresponding to nnp::Mode::initialize()) is simply stating the current version, git branch and commit ID (if available).
+The initial output section (corresponding to :func:`nnp::Mode::initialize`) is simply stating the current version, git branch and commit ID (if available).
 If the library was compiled with OpenMP support, the number of used threads is also provided (see :ref:`Parallelization <parallelization>`).

 .. code-block:: none